Cal State LA doctoral graduate helps immigrant families navigate special education

 “Paul is all around an amazing student and an amazing person,” says Weinberg, who has helped advise Luelmo.
 “It has been a privilege to work with him.”

 Luelmo credits Cal State LA’s focus on student success and the support of his professors in the Charter College of Education, like Weinberg and Professor Holly Menzies, with helping him achieve his research goals.

 In the future, Luelmo hopes to work with organizations in Tijuana, Mexico, to improve autism training for teachers.

-After Commencement in May, the 34-year-old will be another step closer to realizing that dream—he will start a tenure-track professor position in special education at San Diego State University in the fall.
+After Commencement in May, the 34-year-old became another step closer to realizing that dream—he started a tenure-track professor position in special education at San Diego State University in the fall.